 Due to the effects of this particular drug, rehab for crack users tends to need to be very intensive, particularly in the early stages.
 Crack can create a very gripping addiction.

-It can also trigger psychological symptoms that mimic co-occurring disorders like bipolar, mania or psychosis.
-For most people, the best first step is an inpatient rehab for crack addiction.
+It can also trigger psychological symptoms that mimic co-occurring disorders like bipolar, mania, or psychosis.
+For most people, the best first step is inpatient rehab for crack addiction.
 Inpatient rehabilitation tends to offer the health care, and the in-depth treatment that’s necessary with crack addiction.

 Recognizing the effects of crack use